-It’s all up to us whether we let them exploit us or find the true place where we can be properly taken care of while we offer our services to them.
-Nevertheless, we nurses need to keep marching forward with our lives and careers and take pride in what we do.
+It’s all up to us whether we let them exploit us or find the right place where we can be appropriately taken care of while we offer our services to them.
+Nevertheless, we nurses need to keep marching forward with our lives and nursing jobs and take pride in what we do.
 If we take care of our careers like art, it will surely pay its gratitude.

 “For what is the having to do with dead canvas or dead marble, compared with having to do with the living body, the temple of God’s spirit?
 It is one of the Fine Arts; I had almost said, the finest of Fine Arts.” – Florence Nightingale